 Apply in February through the WWDI Spring DICAS Application.
 Begin in July with Wellness Workdays (Distance Program)

 Choose a concentration:

-Prospective interns are required to find qualified preceptors in the areas of clinical nutrition, long-term care, food service management, community nutrition and a concentration to complete their requirements.
+Prospective interns are required to find qualified preceptors in the areas of clinical nutrition, food service management, community nutrition and a concentration to complete their requirements.
 Sites and preceptors are subject to approval by Wellness Workdays DI.